European Astrobiology Network Association

 The European Astrobiology Network Association (EANA) coordinates and facilities research expertise in astrobiology in Europe.

 EANA was created in 2001 to coordinate the different European centers in astrobiology and the related fields previously organized in paleontology, geology, atmospheric physics, planetary science and stellar physics.
+In early 2002, EANA was established as an affiliate partner of the NASA Astrobiology Institute.

 The association is administered by an Executive Council that is elected every three years and represents the European nations active in the field, as Austria, Belgium, France, Germany, Italy, Portugal, Spain, etc.